 We wanted to get a sense of how the weather affects those in our Online Community.

-Some of us (myself included) are jetting off to grab some extra sun during the summer months in the hope that dry heat will help to prevent flare ups in symptoms.
-Some people have either considered buying or a property abroad to escape the cold and damp British winters.
+Some of us (myself included) jet off to grab some extra sun during the summer months in the hope that dry heat will help to prevent flare ups in symptoms.
+Some people have even bought, or considered buying, a property abroad to escape the cold and damp British winters.

-Some Lyme disease therapies actually involve heat, the theory being that the bacteria cannot survive high temperatures.
-Many people use saunas as a form of detox which in turn can cause die-off symptoms.
-I get far more head pressure and gastrointestinal symptoms when I am in intense heat whereas before becoming unwell, I would be able to sit out for a solid 8 hours in 40°C heat during my family holidays to Turkey.
+Some Lyme disease therapies actually involve heat, the theory being that the bacteria cannot survive high temperatures – and killing the bacteria can cause die-off symptoms.
+I get far more head pressure and gastrointestinal symptoms when I am in intense heat whereas before becoming unwell, I was able to sit out for a solid 8 hours in 40°C heat during my family holidays to Turkey.
 Now, I can hack about an hour before I find myself retreating to the shade as I tend to feel dizzy, weak, nauseous and achy.

 Especially as my clothes always need to be loose because of skin rashes, itchiness, muscle and joint pain.
 Even if I am heading to the airport to catch a flight to a warm country, I have to prepare myself for the powerful air-conditioning at the airport and being blasted by cold air on the plane.
 I have to ensure that I have something warm covering my legs and a thick jumper on too.
-Once on the plane, I find myself asking for blankets and borrowing my brother’s and dad’s oversized clothing to keep me warm.
-Whilst everyone around me remains in their shorts and t-shirts, I am the girl doing a quick change in the airport toilets upon arrival because I have gone from shivering uncontrollably to knowing I will be sweating buckets as soon as I step outside the airport terminal.
+Once on the plane, I find myself asking for blankets and borrowing my family’s clothing to keep me warm!
+Whilst everyone around me remains in their shorts and t-shirts, I am the girl doing a quick change in the airport toilets upon arrival because I have gone from shivering uncontrollably to sweating buckets as soon as I step outside the airport terminal.

 Here are a few experiences from the Online Community:

 ‘The sun sets my symptoms off.
 Also if there is a draft or windy sets them off.’